sagemath/sagewiki_to_gh-2022-10-10/grants/09/ccli/proposal/projects/classroom.md

 for undergraduate courses in linear algebra, abstract algebra, calculus, differential equations, number theory, and combinatorics.

+Also, we emphasize that undergraduates will contribute directly to these projects, and this has a double impact, since we are bringing as many students in as possible to do development {\em while} we are carrying out our project, instead of waiting until the end.

 \subsection{Linear Algebra}
 Go through linear algebra; make interfaces consistent and implement anything else an undergrad course in linear algebra would need